eastlaw13/MeTU-MobileViT-based-U-Net-architecture/README.md

 ---
 ## 3. Quantitative Results & Generalization

-We evaluated MeTU on both rigid urban scenes (Cityscapes) and non-rigid general objects (PASCAL VOC 2012) at a `512x1024` resolution and `512x512` resoltuon respectively.
+We evaluated MeTU on both rigid urban scenes (Cityscapes) and non-rigid general objects (PASCAL VOC 2012) at a `512x1024` resolution and `512x512` resoltion respectively.

 ### 3.1.
 Urban Scene Segmentation (Cityscapes)